openstack-archive/tripleo-docs/doc/source/contributor/new_developers.rst

 Using the Containerized Undercloud for Development.
 ---------------------------------------------------

-While not yet part of the TripleO distribution, we have a functioning containerized undercloud that we have been using for development purposes.
+The containerized undercloud can be used for development purposes.
-This reuses much of the existing TripleO heat templates, allowing you to do development using this framework instead of a complete overcloud.
-The iteration time for starting the undercloud via containers is MUCH shorter - typically 15 minutes or less and you could also reduce the services to make it even faster.
-This is very useful if you are developing heat templates or containerized services.
+This reuses the existing TripleO Heat Templates, allowing you to do the development using this framework instead of a complete overcloud.
+This is very useful if you are developing Heat templates or containerized services.

 Please see the following guide on how to set up a containerized undercloud: https://docs.openstack.org/tripleo-docs/latest/install/containers_deployment/undercloud.html